Choline: Phospholipid precursor

-Choline is transformed into diverse phospholipids, like phosphatidylcholines and sphingomyelins.
+Choline is converted into diverse phospholipids, like phosphatidylcholines and sphingomyelins.
 These are found in all cell membranes and the membranes of most cell organelles.
-Phosphatidylcholines are a structurally important part of the cell membranes.
+Phosphatidylcholines are a structurally important part of cell membranes.
 In humans, 40–50% of their phospholipids are phosphatidylcholines.

 Choline phospholipids also form lipid rafts in the cell membranes along with cholesterol.
 The rafts are centers, for example for cholinergic receptors and receptor signal transduction enzymes.

 Phosphatidylcholines are needed for the synthesis of VLDLs: 70–95% of their phospholipids are phosphatidylcholines in humans.

 Choline is also needed for the synthesis of pulmonary surfactant, which is a mixture consisting mostly of phosphatidylcholines.
 The surfactant is responsible for lung elasticity, that is, for the lung tissue's ability to contract and expand.
 For example, deficiency of phosphatidylcholines in the lung tissues has been linked to acute respiratory distress syndrome.

 Phosphatidylcholines are excreted into bile and work together with bile acid salts as surfactants in it, thus helping with the intestinal absorption of lipids.

 Acetylcholine synthesis

 Choline is a precursor to acetylcholine, a neurotransmitter that plays a necessary role in muscle contraction, memory, and neural development.
 Nonetheless, there is little acetylcholine in the human body relative to other forms of choline.
-Neurons also store choline in the form of phospholipids in their cell membranes for the production of acetylcholine.
+Neurons also store choline as phospholipids in their cell membranes for the production of acetylcholine.

 Source of trimethylglycine

 In humans, choline is oxidized irreversibly in liver mitochondria to glycine betaine aldehyde by choline oxidases.
 This is oxidized by mitochondrial or cytosolic betaine-aldehyde dehydrogenases to trimethylglycine.
 Trimethylglycine is a necessary osmoregulator.
-It also works as a substrate for the BHMT-enzyme, which methylates homocysteine to methionine.
+It also acts as a substrate for the BHMT enzyme, which methylates homocysteine to methionine.
 This is a S-adenosylmethionine (SAM) precursor.
 SAM is a common reagent in biological methylation reactions.
 For example, it methylates guanidines of DNA and certain lysines of histones.
 Thus, it is part of gene expression and epigenetic regulation.
 Choline deficiency thus leads to elevated homocysteine levels and decreased SAM levels in blood.